OVSICORI-UNA/tonus/example/README.md

 input_dir = "[PATH/TO/REPO]/example/wfs/"
 output_file = "[PATH/TO/REPO]/example/detect_output.csv"
 ```
+so that the program knows where the `mseed` waveform files are and were to output the results,
 and indicate in the `~/.tonus.toml` file where the inventory is (we already provide one in this folder):
 ```toml
 inventory = "[PATH/TO/REPO]/example/inventory.xml"
 ```

-So that the program knows where the `mseed` waveform files are and were to output the results,
 Then, run:
 ```bash
 tonus-detect --starttime 2016-04-25 --endtime 2016-04-26